nickchase/k0s/docs/runtime.md

     Refer to the [gVisor install docs](https://gvisor.dev/docs/user_guide/install/) for more information.

-2. Prepare the config for `k0s` managed containerd, to utilize gVisor as additional runtime:
+2. Prepare the config for `k0s` managed containerd to utilize gVisor as an additional runtime:

     ```shell
     cat <<EOF | sudo tee /etc/k0s/containerd.d/gvisor.toml